First-year applications become available on September 1 of each year. The deadline to apply is February 1 of the following year.

-We encourage you to complete your application file as early as possible.
+We encourage you to complete and submit your application as early as possible.
 You are responsible for ensuring that your completed application reaches our office by the deadline.
 We do not accept late applications.

 Files are reviewed as they become complete.
-For information about the criteria used for reviewing applications, you may refer to the Faculty Policy Governing Admissions.
+You may refer to the Faculty Policy Governing Admissions for information about the criteria used for reviewing applications.
 An overview of some of the main admission factors that we consider follows:

 Grade Point Average

-When evaluating your GPA, we will consider your overall undergraduate academic record, including the age of the grades, exceptionally high grades, the difficulty of coursework, time commitments while attending college, grading patterns at the school attended, and grade trends or discrepancies.
-Graduate work is considered a “plus factor.”
+When evaluating your GPA we will consider your overall undergraduate academic record.
+This will include the age of the grades, exceptionally high grades, the difficulty of coursework, time commitments while attending college, grading patterns at the school attended, and grade trends or discrepancies.
+Graduate work will be considered a “plus factor.”

 Law School Admission Test (LSAT)

 When evaluating LSAT scores we may consider whether similar tests have under-predicted your academic performance in the past.
-For example, if you can document that you have earned exceptionally high undergraduate grades but performed badly on the SAT, then this may be taken into account in evaluating your potential to succeed in law school.
+For example, if you can document that you have earned exceptionally high undergraduate grades but had a very low SAT or ACT score, then this may be taken into account in evaluating your potential to succeed in law school.
 Be sure to document your test-taking history by including a copy of your SAT or ACT scores with your application.